ehrlich89/forensics/README.md

 # Cordova BlueRange SDK Plugin

 A Cordova plugin that makes the BlueRange SDK accessible for Cordova apps.
-This plugin provides a callback that informs you which beacon is next to your smartphone.
-Moreover, if you start advertising, messages will be send to the nearest beacons which generates heatmap data.
+The plugin allows checking Bluetooth availability, scanning for specific beacons and broadcasting advertising messages collected by Relution SmartBeacons (necessary for computing a heatmap).

 ## Using